SpeekeR99/ZS24_ANLP_Zappe/cv04/README.md

 ![BERT](img/BERT_more_like_FART_f1_parallel_grouped_by.svg?raw=True "F1 scores for different models")
 (grouped by model type)

-On the graphs above, we can see that the BERT model was not able to achieve good results on the Czech tasks.
+On the graphs above, we can see that the BERT model was able to achieve good results on the Czech tasks.
+This honestly surprises me, but it could be because the BERT model is really big and it has learnt a lot of semantics and connections between words on the English data.

 ![#000800](https://placehold.co/15x15/008000/008000.png) `Answer end`